 One of the easiest ways to find a new friend is online.
 On Facebook, you can join groups of people that share in your love of specific interests.

-I’m moving to another state later this year, so I joined a gardening group in that state, a snake identification group in that snake (can you tell what I’m afraid of moving there?), and a group that explores the small towns of that state.
+I’m moving to another state later this year, so I joined a gardening group in that state, a snake identification group in that state (can you tell what I’m afraid of moving there?), and a group that explores the small towns of that state.

 I’ll have friends before I even put down one box in my new home.